-Hemp Trading, the Spanish company focused on the international distribution of products for cannabis growth has developed, together with the Spanish University Universitat Politècnica de Valencia (UPV), the first cannabis strain THC free with high CBG.
+Hemp Trading, the Spanish company focused on the international distribution of products for cannabis growth has developed, together with the Spanish University Universitat Politècnica de Valencia (UPV), Panakeia the first cannabis strain THC free (0,00%) with high CBG (18%).
 It’s a very attractive strain specially for medicinal cannabis patients for its therapeutic properties to treat illness such as Crohn’s, colon cancer, glaucoma, Parkinson’s and Alzheimer’s, among others.

 The achievement has been to develop a strain that blocks some steps of biosynthetic route of cannabinoids, avoiding the formation of Tetrahydrocannabinol (THC), the illegal and psychoactive component, increasing the stack of cannabigerol (CBG), cannabinoid with high medicinal potential and since now it was a residual amount, Hemp Trading’s CEO, Ernesto Llosá said.
 That means a double achievement: not only THC has been eliminated, but the concentration of CBG has been increased.

 CBG is the first cannabinoid which is formed in the cannabis plant.
 Therefore, it’s considered like “the mother’s cell of cannabis because it is essential to create THC and cannabidiol (CBD), which both are two of cannabinoids with a greater presence.
 As the plant grows in the biosynthetic process, CBG is transformed into THC, CBD and other minority cannabinoids.
 As a result, CBG disappears basically, Salvador Soler, researcher of the Spanish University, Universitat Politècnica de València (UPV) informed.

-Thanks to the research work of UPV, one of the only five entities in Spain that have a license for the cultivation of cannabis for scientific purposes, not only THC has been eliminated(0.00%), but the concentration of CBG has been increased.
+Thanks to the research work of UPV, one of the only five entities in Spain that have a license for the cultivation of cannabis for scientific purposes, THC has been eliminated(0.00%) and the concentration of CBG has been increased.
 Nowadays, industrial hemp, as the majority of European cannabis strains, usually accumulates a percentage of THC over the legal allowed (0,2%).